yingw787/ece552_computer_vision/REPORT.md

 Today, people increasingly rely on image processing algorithms.
 Given the increasing usage of image processing as well as demand for at least maintaining the same performance for image processing applications, demand for faster and higher performing algorithms will surely rise.
 Having a means in order to track performance of image processing algorithms will not only ensure that the optimizations promised by image processing are fulfilled by the hardware, but that slimmer programs will function on older-generation hardware helping to ensure backwards compatibility, among other benefits.

+This paper describes the effort to benchmark image processing algorithms with PAPI, an open-source performance counter API, and infer the performance behind each of

 Overview
 -------------